-Concerns on posting videos and images of children
+Concerns about posting videos and images of children

-What was useful and timely about the blog I referred to earlier was its reminder of the rather obvious but important fact that an image posted on a web site is not the same as an image taken by a camera and printed on t a bit of paper to be handed around or put in a frame on the mantel piece or he piano.
+What was useful and timely about the blog I referred to earlier was its reminder of the rather obvious but important fact that an image posted on a website is not the same as an image taken by a camera and printed on t a bit of paper to be handed around or put in a frame on the mantelpiece or the piano.